 Making changes to the heating level is quick and easy.
 The companion app also enables the customer to control and monitor the central heating in greater detail and customise heating schedules for each day of the week from anywhere in the world.

-The Internet of Things is only one of the hot technologies we talk about in the free training guide below.
-Learn what they are, and what resources are available to help you get up to speed in them, by clicking below.
+The Internet of Things is only one of the hot technologies we talk about in the free training guide, available here.

 Of course, automated technology can impact more than just the software you use, but the message you send to customers as well.
 That's why it's important to consider how you can use automation to improve the way your business communicates with its customers.

 To explore more, click below to learn what The Customer Communication Toolkit is all about!